The Caley in partnership with Coalfields Regeneration Trust

 GLiN/CRT groups 2023

-In 2023 we have been working with 6 groups in Midlothian, Leven, Alloa and East Ayrshire.
+In 2023 we worked with 6 groups in Midlothian, Leven, Alloa and East Ayrshire.
 These groups are;

 - ACDI Cabin Crew in Auchinleck,